 The Drexel campus network infrastructure is provisioned using state-of-the-art, high performance electronics that drive an optical fiber inter-building network.
 High performance wired network connections link students, faculty, and professional staff to this backbone using a Category 5E twisted-pair copper plant.
 A pervasive wireless network provides service inside and outside of campus buildings.

-Each Drexel University office, classroom, laboratory, residence hall, and public space has at least one wired network station supporting up to two jacks connected to the campus network at a speed of 1 Gigabit per second.
+Each Drexel University office, classroom, laboratory, residence hall, and public space has at least one wired network station supporting up to two (or more) jacks connected to the campus network at a speed of 1 Gigabit per second.

 The Drexel Guest Network offers basic Web browsing for visitors and guests.